Boundary value problems and Hardy spaces for elliptic systems with block structure

 In view of the explicit formula for the projection in Lemma~\ref{lem: Leray--Helmholtz}, the Leray--Helmholtz decomposition is also called \emph{Hodge decomposition} associated with $-\Delta_x$.
 Following \cite[Sec.~4.5]{A}, we look for similar decompositions adapted to divergence form operators $-\div_x d \nabla_x$.
 These operators are defined in the sense of distributions modulo constants as bounded operators

 for every $p \in (1,\infty)$.
-Their action is consistent for different values of $p$ and for $p=2$ we find the extension of $aL$ defined in \eqref{eq: Lax-Milgram operator}.
-Even though these operators do not depend on $a$, keeping the notation $aL$ for the operator on $\Wdot^{1,2}$ and $(aL)^{-1}$ for its inverse, will have some interest.
+Their action is consistent for different values of $p$ and for $p=2$ we find the operator $\eo$ defined in \eqref{eq: Lax-Milgram operator}.
 The adjoint to \eqref{eq: divdgard} is given by

-When $p= 2$, it corresponds to the operator $L^\sharp$ in the same way that $-\div_x d \nabla_x$ corresponds to $L$.
+When $p= 2$, it corresponds to the operator $L_{0}^\sharp=L_{0}^*$ in the same way that $-\div_x d \nabla_x$ corresponds to $L_{0}$.

-The interval that we are mainly interested in this section concerns the $\L^p$-boundedness of the \emph{Hodge projector} $\nabla_x (aL)^{-1} \div_x$ adapted to $aL$.
-By the discussion above this operator is bounded on $\L^2$.
+The interval that we are mainly interested in concerns the bounded extension to $\L^p$ of the $\L^2$-bounded \emph{Hodge projector} $\nabla_x \eo^{-1} \div_x$. \begin{defn} Introduce the interval {P@$\cP(L_{0})$}

-\begin{defn} Introduce the interval \end{defn} \emph{A priori}, there two possibilities to incorporate the matrix $d$ into the Leray--Helmholtz decomposition: where closures are taken in $\L^p$ and $\nul_p(\div_x d) \coloneqq \{f \in \L^p(\R^n; \IC^{nm}) : \div_x(df) = 0\}$.
-We shall see that these topological decompositions always hold when $p=2$ and that this directly relates to \eqref{eq: divdgard} being an isomorphism for $p=2$.
+\end{defn} \emph{A priori}, there are two possibilities to incorporate the matrix $d$ into the Leray--Helmholtz decomposition: where closures are taken in $\L^p$ and $\nul_p(\div_x d) \coloneqq \{f \in \L^p(\R^n; \IC^{nm}) : \div_x(df) = 0\}$.
+We shall see that these \emph{topological} decompositions always hold when $p=2$ and that this directly relates to \eqref{eq: divdgard} being an isomorphism for $p=2$.
 We say that such a topological decomposition \emph{compatibly holds} if in addition for every $f \in \L^p \cap \L^2$ the decomposition in $\L^p$ is the same as in $\L^2$.

 Compatibility with the theory for $p=2$ is a key issue here and we take the occasion to clarify some points that had been left unclear in the literature.
 The central question is whether the set of $p \in (1,\infty)$ for which $-\div_x d \nabla_x: \Wdot^{1,p} \to \Wdot^{-1,p}$ is an isomorphism is an open interval.
 While openness turns out to be true in general, connectedness requires more specific arguments.